 We have a clear product name, a clear price, an Afterpay option and easy colour and size picking choices.

-Delivery with Converse is done a little differently though.
+Delivery with Converse is done differently though.

 Their returns processing takes 3-5 days, which is faster than The Iconic.